-Whether in Paris, Lyon, France or abroad, various marketing issues can lead to the implementation of qualitative Market Research :
+Whether in Paris, Lyon, France or abroad, various marketing issues can lead to the implementation of qualitative marketing studies:

-There are many qualitative market research methodologies, the best known being: group meetings – or focus groups, face-to-face interviews, and all ethnographic methods such as direct or indirect observation, …
+There are many qualitative research methods, the best known being focus groups, face-to-face interviews, and ethnographic methods such as direct or indirect observation, …

-These various methods apply to all areas where qualitative market research can be requested and, particularly to marketing.
+These various methods apply to all areas where qualitative studies can be requested and, particularly to marketing.

-Similar to face-to-face interviews, an enumerator leads a group meeting using a facilitator’s guide that includes questions for participants to answer.
+In the same way as for face-to-face interviews, an interviewer leads a group meeting using a facilitator’s guide that includes the questions that the participants will have to answer.

 Group meetings are an opportunity for participants to interact with each other.
-They can thus make associations of ideas, bounce back and react to what the previous person said, and bring new elements to the qualitative market research.
+They can thus make associations of ideas, bounce back and react to what the previous person said, and bring new elements for the qualitative study.

 Group meetings promote new ideas, opinions are multiplied.
-They also provide access to a new tool in qualitative market research: collective work, especially through creativity groups.
+They also provide access to a new tool in qualitative research: collective work, notably via creativity groups.

 Face-to-face interviews result from the meeting of an interviewer and an interviewee.

-In a face-to-face interview, the goal of the interviewer is to collect a consumer’s feelings about an issue.
-He will try to understand his behavior, to collect his impressions and to decipher his attitudes.
+During a face-to-face interview, the goal of the interviewer is to collect the feelings of a consumer vis-à-vis a problem.
+He’ll try to understand his behavior, gather his impressions and decipher his attitudes.

-To conduct the interview, the interviewer uses his facilitation guide, which includes pre-established questions that the consumer will have to answer.
+To conduct his interview, the interviewer uses his facilitation guide which includes pre-established questions that the consumer will have to answer.

-The face-to-face interview is the way to go in depth, to immediately bounce back on concepts brought up by the consumer and to have access to more personal points of view on the part of the consumer.
+The face-to-face interview is the best way to go into depth, to bounce back immediately on notions evoked by the consumer, and to gain access to more personal points of view from the consumer.

-One of the tools used in qualitative studies is Online.
-There are two ways to carry out a qualitative market research Online:
+One of the tools used in qualitative research is Online.
+There are two ways to conduct a qualitative study online:

 The Internet forum led by an investigator

-The Internet forum brings together around a facilitator 6 to 10 Internet users in a virtual lounge.
+The Internet forum brings together 6 to 10 Internet users around a moderator in a virtual living room.
 The principle is the same as in a classic group meeting: the participants bounce back and react to the statements of others.
-They are led by a facilitator who asks questions for about 1 hour 30 minutes.
+They are led by a facilitator who asks questions for about 1.5 hours.